swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

 Your first 3D perspective
 -------------------------

-We now have a pretty good grasp on how to use matrices to represent 2D spatial transformations: we can use [`Vec3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Vec3.html) to represent 2D points and directions, and we can use [`Mat3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html) to represent any number of 2D translation/rotation/scaling transforms.
+We now have a pretty good grasp on how to use matrices to represent 2D spatial transformations: we can use [`Vec3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Vec3.html) to represent 2D points and directions, and we can use [`Mat3`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat3.html) to represent any combination of 2D translation/rotation/scaling transforms.
 Extending this to 3D is trivial: just use [`Vec4`](https://docs.rs/glam/0.21.3/glam/f32/struct.Vec4.html) and [`Mat4`](https://docs.rs/glam/0.21.3/glam/f32/struct.Mat4.html).
 However, there's one last piece of the puzzle we need to draw 3D scenes: Perspective transformations.

 You know how objects look smaller as they get farther away?
 That's what perspective transformations do; they map a [view frustum](https://en.wikipedia.org/wiki/Viewing_frustum) to normalized device coordinates (screen coordinates and depth).